kwilteam/docs/README.md

 ## Committing changes and pushing to a new branch

-After you’ve tested your changes:
+After you've tested your changes:

 - Stage any newly added and updated pages